All About Muscle Cramps

 food and beverages that contain electrolytes.
 Electrolytes are the minerals potassium,

-sodium, and chloride that permit the body's cells to exchange fluids properly.
-A normal,
+sodium, and chloride that let the body's cells exchange fluids correctly.
+A balanced

-balanced diet should provide plenty of electrolytes.
-See your healthcare provider
+diet should provide plenty of electrolytes.
+See your healthcare provider if your cramps

 When cramps strike